md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The final chapter summarizes the key findings of this white paper and outlines the broader vision of BAPIL as a research-driven initiative for AI governance, policy intelligence, and public sector innovation in Bangladesh.

-You can insert the following chapter immediately before Chapter 17: Conclusion.

 ## Chapter 17: Strategic Recommendations

 ### Introduction